We all have wool sweaters

 offers you alpaca wool clothing.
 Produced in Peru, we guarantee

 you the services of the best Peruvian producers.
 They have been working on wool for centuries and centuries.
 This is why their know-how

 while carrying you away on a small cloud of softness.

 is an animal living at more than 4000m of altitude in the Andes Mountains

 in South America.
 This animal must often adapt to temperature differences throughout the day.
 This is why its coat is so well adapted to different weather conditions.

 BellePaga's products are mainly made from Baby Alpaca

 .
 This wool is not the wool of the baby Alpaca but part of the hair.
 Indeed, each part of the hair is different and brings unique qualities

-This is mainly measured in microns, the smaller the size of the fibre in microns the finer and softer it is and the more comfortable it is.
-The Baby Alpaca is therefore one of the finest fibres, which brings warmth and comfort from the skies.
+This is mainly measured in microns, the smaller the size of the fiber in microns the finer and softer it is and the more comfortable it is.
+Baby Alpaca is therefore one of the finest fibers, which brings warmth and comfort from the skies.